Bylaws

 Article 1.
 Names

-The name of the main policy making and governing body constituted by this document shall be the Graduate Faculty Council (GFC) of The University of Texas Health (UT Health), San Antonio Graduate School of Biomedical Sciences (GSBS).
+The name of the main body making recommendations about academic program quality, curriculum, and academic policies within the Graduate School of Biomedical Sciences constituted by this document shall be the Graduate Faculty Council (GFC) of The University of Texas at San Antonio Health Science Center Graduate School of Biomedical Sciences (GSBS).
 Individual graduate programs shall be administered by their Committee on Graduate Studies (COGS), as described in Article 4.
 The individual student Research Supervisory Committee (RSC) oversees the thesis/dissertation research project of the graduate student and is discussed in Article 5.

 Article 2.
 Administration of the Graduate School of Biomedical Sciences